HackYourFutureBelgium/home/students/sunday-class.md

 ## Small Groups - Integrate

-Break into your small groups and begin working on the day's project (after studying the examples ;))!
+Break into your small groups and begin working on the day's `/integrat` exercises (after studying the examples ;))!
-Each module repository has a directory called `/integrate`.
-In there you will find a collection of finished projects to study.  **The Sunday Lesson Plan & README** will list the example projects that are most helpful for this Sunday.

-The project itself will be hosted as a separate repository so you can practice pushing, pulling, branching and collaboration.
-You will find a link to the starter repo in the Lesson Plan and weekly README.

 Some tips for working on the projects:

 * Pair programming!
-* Take turns explaining how the example projects work:
+* Take turns explaining how the examples work
-  * Which files and folders are there?
-What role does each one play in the program?
+  * Work your way through each feature on the UI
+  * The better you understand its behavior, the better you can reverse-engineer it
+* Take turns explaining the starter code
   * What language features are used in the program?
   * How is today's new material integrated into the project?

-* Practice workflows and project planning.
-There's plenty of time to write code over the week, spend your time together practicing collaboration:
-  * Write or study the Development Strategy together before starting to code
-  * Try forking your group's repository and sending a pull request with one of the user stories completed
-  * Open a project board and practice using issues to manage your project
+Be prepared, a coach might stop in at any time and ask you to teach them what you're working on!

 ## All Together - Check-In & Homework Launch (15:45-16:00)

 ### Check-In: Project

 A ~1 minute check-in from each group on what you've learned and struggled with in the class project.

+* How did you work as a group?
+* What went well with the exercises?
+* What was challenging in the exercises?

+Your coaches will also share a small poll on your slack channel to get an idea for you're each doing individually.

 ### Homework Launch